Ke'Bryan Hayes Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
+- Red Sox pitchers combined to give up 185 total home runs last year (1.1 per game).
 That ranked 23rd in baseball.

 © 2023 Data Skrive.
 All rights reserved.